-DAR has 170,000 members in 3,000 chapters across the United States and internationally.
-Any woman 18 years or older-regardless of race, religion, or ethnic background-who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.
+DAR has over 180,000 members in 3,000 chapters across the United States and internationally.
+Any woman 18 years or older-regardless of race, religion, or ethnic background, who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.

 DAR in Kansas